Medicare Part B is your medical insurance and provides coverage for many things that a standard health insurance policy covers.

 - Preventive Services – Preventing illness or detecting and treating it quickly is typically the best treatment option.
 Medicare Part B covers preventive care for this purpose.

-- Medically Necessary Services – Medicare covers many supplies and services that are designed to either diagnose or treat various medical conditions.
-Medically necessary services and supplies must meet the accepted standards of medical practice in order to be covered by Medicare.
+- Medically Necessary Services – Medicare covers many supplies and services designed to diagnose or treat various medical conditions.
+Medically necessary services and supplies must meet the accepted standards of medical practice to be covered by Medicare.

 - Limited outpatient prescription drugs (in most cases, though, this should be covered by a Medicare Part D prescription drug plan)